Hunnewell, Kansas

 Hunnewell is a city in Sumner County, Kansas, United States.
 As of the 2020 census, the population of the city was 44.

 History

 Hunnewell was founded in 1880.
 It was named for Boston financier and railway owner H. H. Hunnewell.

-In its heyday, Hunnewell was serving as a shipping point for Texas cattle, and was a prosperous cattle town during the 1880s.
-The Leavenworth, Lawrence and Galveston Railroad provided quick access to the Kansas City, Kansas stockyards, and in the towns heyday it had one hotel, two general stores, one barber shop, two dance halls, and eight saloons.
+Hunnewell served as a shipping point for Texas cattle, and was a prosperous cowtown during the 1880s.
+The Leavenworth, Lawrence and Galveston Railroad provided quick access to the Kansas City, Kansas stockyards, and the Kansas and Southeastern Railroad was built south from Hunnewell into Oklahoma in 1898.
+The town in its heyday had one hotel, two general stores, one barber shop, two dance halls, and eight saloons.
 With little more than railroad workers and cowboys, violence was common.
 There were no lawmen to speak of during the 1880s in or around that area, and typically cattle rustling and other crimes were dealt with by the ranchers themselves.
 This culminated in the Hunnewell, Kansas Gunfight, on October 5, 1884.

 A post office was opened in Hunnewell in 1880, and remained in operation until it was discontinued in 1960.

+The railroads have still not abandoned Hunnewell; it continues to be served by the Blackwell Northern Gateway Railroad, which runs from Blackwell, Oklahoma through Hunnewell and on to connections with the BNSF at Wellington, Kansas and (via the BNSF) with the Union Pacific.